 The overall market demand is the sum of the demands by all 2 million households.
 Since there are 1 million (1M) of each type, the total quantity demanded can be written:

-Without the tax, Qm would be 2,975 million gallons.
-With the tax, Qm drops to 2,900 million gallons.
-The graph looks like this:
+Without the tax, `Q_m` would be 2,975 million gallons.
+With the tax, `Q_m` drops to 2,900 million gallons.
+A graph of the market is shown below (see the "fine point" note at the bottom for a subtle point that doesn't affect the solution):

 CS before the tax is areas A+B+C; after the tax, it is only area A; the change in CS is thus -B-C. Here are the corresponding numbers: